jahidrdpschool/pc-cloud-shell/12-hours-pc.md

       }
       ```
   3. Follow the prompts to enter the number of PCs you want to launch.
-  4. The script will start the specified number of Ubuntu Desktop instances and provide you with access links for each instance.

   ## Step 4: Access and use multiple Ubuntu Desktop instances
   1. Go back to your main Chrome browser.